 STEPHANIE KUEHN is the author of the 2014 William C. Morris Award-winning CHARM & STRANGE, about a boy with a dark secret who has perfected shutting people out, until the truth of who he really is comes to light as he forms an unexpected friendship with a girl with secrets of her own.
 Her second novel is the critically-acclaimed COMPLICIT, a YA psychological thriller about a boy who’s forced to deal with his past when his troubled sister comes back to town.
 She has also authored two other critically acclaimed YA novels, DELICATE MONSTERS and THE SMALLER EVIL.
 Her most recent novel, WHEN I AM THROUGH WITH YOU, is about a high school camping trip that turns deadly, told as a confession from one of the survivors.

 VICTORIA LAURIE is a professional psychic intuitive who lives in Michigan.
 She is the author of two New York Times bestselling series, the Psychic Eye mysteries about professional intuitive Abby Cooper in which she has already published more than a dozen novels, and the Ghost Hunter series about M. J. Holliday which wrapped up in early 2016.
-She is also the author of a historical fantasy series for a middle grade audience, THE ORACLES OF DELPHI KEEP and the YA thriller WHEN.
-Her next book for teens, FOREVER, AGAIN is forthcoming.
+Her next adult mystery spins off from both of those series and launches this Fall with COACHED TO DEATH.
+She is also the author of a historical fantasy series for a middle grade audience, THE ORACLES OF DELPHI KEEP and the YA thrillers WHEN and FOREVER, AGAIN.

 MEG LEDER is a book editor for a major New York publisher.
 She and her writing partner, Rachel Kempster, are the authors of THE HAPPY BOOK, THE SECRET ME BOOK, THE YOU AND ME BOOK, and BIG ME, LITTLE YOU.
 Her debut YA novel, MUSEUM OF HEARTBREAK, was published in Summer 2016, and she is working on her next YA novel, LETTING GO OF GRAVITY.